torvalds/linux/Documentation/virt/kvm/api.rst

 :Architectures: s390
 :Type: vm ioctl
 :Parameters: struct kvm_s390_skeys
-:Returns: 0 on success, KVM_S390_GET_SKEYS_NONE if guest is not using storage
+:Returns: 0 on success, KVM_S390_GET_SKEYS_ANALNE if guest is analt using storage
           keys, negative value on error

 This ioctl is used to get guest storage key values on the s390